mafe72/Retroflag-NESPi-Front-Panel-Control-Board/README.md

 ![Pin Connection](pictures/Rpi-PinOut.png)

-`Note: LED pin is only available on PCB V_12062017 and up`
+`Note: LED pin is only available on PCB V_12062017 and up.`

 Software Installation
 ---------------------